 In May 2001, Governor Frank O’Bannon signed a law that allowed educators, parents, and others across Indiana to create charter schools.
 Charter schools are tuition-free public schools open to any state resident.
-These schools are authorized by businesses or higher education organizations, but the charter schools control their own curriculum, staffing, and budget.
+These schools are authorized by the Indiana Code, Article 24: Charter Schools.
+The charter schools control their own curriculum, staffing, and budget.
 In exchange for this freedom, the charter schools must maximize student potential and meet or exceed Indiana’s new academic standards.

 Grace College is committed to fulfilling its role as a high-quality charter school authorizer by holding its schools accountable across a variety of performance dimensions:

 For more information contact Tim Ziebarth, Executive Officer of Academic Affairs, 574-372-5100 ext.
 6190 or Lorraine Bingham, Academic Support Specialist, 574-372-5100 ext.
 6196 or email firstname.lastname@example.org.